 Next, in the software’s Initialize menu, click on Scan Wavelength.
 The interferometer’s screen will show a progress bar.
 Check whether the optical scan was successful by navigating to the Wavelength Scan panel on the interferometer box [1].

-SCREEN: To be uploaded by Authors: Scan Wavelength is clicked from the Initialize menu, interferometer’s screen with a progress bar appearing, navigating to the Wavelength Scan panel.
+SCREEN_2: To be uploaded by Authors: Scan Wavelength is clicked from the Initialize menu, interferometer’s screen with a progress bar appearing, navigating to the Wavelength Scan panel.

 Then, in the Initialize menu, click on Find Surface [1] to progressively lower the probe.
 The probe stops moving when it contacts the glass Petri dish [2].

-SCREEN: To be uploaded by Authors: Find Surface is clicked from the Initialize menu.
+SCREEN_3: To be uploaded by Authors: Find Surface is clicked from the Initialize menu.

 ECU: Probe moving downwards and stopping on contact with the dish.